mattferrante/Moldy-Potatoes/README.md

 ## How to view the site

-Download the zip file of the branch master to your computer and open **fresh_tomatoes.html** with your web browser.
+Download the zip file of the branch master to your computer.
+Once the file is downloaded you can access the website one of two ways

+1. If you have Python installed as a valid path
+..* Open your comand prompt, navigate to the modly-potatoes foler and use the comand `python entertainment_center.py`.

+2. If you are running from a shell like IDLE
+..* Open the `entertainment_center.py` file and run or hit `F5` on your key board